kaikokeke/kaikokeke/packages/shared/devtools/src/lib/any-map/README.md

 AnyMap is a helper class for testing use cases where the value is of type `any`.

-The AnyMap type object contains all the standard Javascript data types in an array, allowing filtering them using the keywords exposed at the end of the document as full string search, a regular expressions or a function.
+The AnyMap type object contains all the standard Javascript data types in an array called `ANY_MAP`, allowing filtering them using the keywords exposed at the end of the document as full string search, a regular expressions or a function.

 ```ts
 import { AnyMap } from '@kaikokeke/devtools';